ComScore

 • Time Commitment: 1 hour

-• Why We Love It: high protein, low sugar, crowd-pleaser
+• Why I Love It: high protein, low sugar, crowd-pleaser

-Home-cooked steak that’s better than at a restaurant?
-Yep, it’s a thing.
+Home-cooked steak that’s tastier than from a restaurant?
+Yep, believe it, friend.
 You’ll sear the meat on the stovetop, then finish it in the oven until it’s your ideal level of doneness.
+The potatoes and veggies are added at just the right time so all the components finish cooking together.

 34. Cheater’s Skillet Paella